Volusia County

 The following documents will be used to verify the above eligibility:

-• Copy of the issued Permit from the Volusia County Department of Health
+• Copy of the issued permit from the Florida Department of Health in Volusia County

-• A copy of the invoice to the property owner showing the address of the residence, identifying the equipment, materials and labor performed, and the property owner’s share of the cost (reflecting the reduction of the incentive amount requested);
+• A final copy of the invoice to the property owner showing the address of the residence, identifying the equipment, materials and labor performed and the property owner’s share of the cost (reflecting the reduction of the incentive amount requested).

 • A photograph representative of the installation prior to the inspection

-• A copy of the inspection report issued by the Volusia County Department of Health showing satisfactory completion of the work
+• A copy of the inspection report issued by the Florida Department of Health in Volusia County showing satisfactory completion of the work

 • Any other documentation requested by the County to substantiate performance